 Fiat Topolino w/ '47 California dealer plates.
-A very early attempt to sell Americans on the Italian Dream, leading one postwar Desoto to wonder how easy it would be to catch the little mouse and how it might taste.
+A very early attempt to sell Americans on the Italian Dream, leading the postwar Desoto lurking behind to ponder how easy it would be to catch the little mouse and how it might taste.

 British MG Hollywood Nov.'49.

 Jaguar XK-120 with '51 Colorado plates.

 Fresh arrivals at the port of Long Beach, California, including Lloyd, VW Beetle Cabriolet and Renault 4CV, the latter so tiny it makes the Beetle look big, Gran Torino to the 4CV's Pinto.

 Likely WWII vet and pre-A Porsche 356 in postwar tract house heaven.